johneliud/Math-Skills/README.md

 - Standard Deviation

-The program reads from a file and prints the result of each statistic mentioned above.
+The program reads from a file and prints the result of each statistics mentioned above.

 ## Prerequisites